THE VOLGA GERMANS IN PORTLAND

 Sources

 Photograph courtesy of Jene Goldhammer (née Herder).
-According to Jene, John Herder was born 1898 in Beideck, Russia and is the father of John Herder Jr. (born April 14, 1930) who was baptized (June 7, 1931) and confirmed at the Zion German Congregational Church.
+According to Jene, John Herder was born in 1898 in Beideck, Russia, and is the father of John Herder Jr. (born April 14, 1930), who was baptized (on June 7, 1931) and confirmed at the Zion German Congregational Church.

-Katie Doerr identified by her great-granddaughter, Donna Palmer Wakefield.
+Katie Doerr was identified by her great-granddaughter, Donna Palmer Wakefield.

 • Home